 Although Greek Gods are arguably better known, Greek and Roman mythology often have the same Gods with different names because many Roman Gods are borrowed from Greek mythology, often with different traits.
-For example, Cupid is the Roman god of Love and Eros is the Greek god of Love.
+For example, Cupid is the Roman god of love and Eros is the Greek god of love.
 Ares is the unpopular and feared Greek god of war and his Roman counterpart is Mars who is the revered martial fertility god.

-edit Greek Gods and their Roman Counterparts
+Greek Gods and their Roman Counterparts

 |Greek God (English name)||Roman Counterpart||Domain|